Zamiell/jud6s/README.md

 [Download the latest version here.](https://github.com/Zamiell/jud6s/releases)

+<br /><br />

-## What is it?
+## What Is It?

 This is a racing mod for *The Binding of Isaac: Afterbirth* that stays very close to the original game while slightly tweaking it to be more fair for racing.

 This is the mod used in several [Balls of Steel](http://www.ballsofsteel.tv/) weekly tournaments, hosted by [Diabetech](http://www.twitch.tv/diabetech).

+<br /><br />

 ## Version History

 * *1.3* - January 4th, 2016 - Updated the mod for Afterbirth and added some other goodies.
 Also moved the documentation from the Medium blog to GitHub.
+This update took me around 30 hours of research, testing, implementation, and documentation.
 * *1.2* - July 13th, 2105 - Added half a soul heart to Judas.
 Made modifications to some buggy rooms.
 * *1.1* - July 1st, 2015 - The initial public release.
 The first weekly was played on this version.

+<br /><br />

 ## Installation & Uninstallation